-The enclosed proxy, if executed and returned, will be voted as directed on the proxy or, in the absence of such direction, for the election of the nominees as directors.
-If any other matters properly come before the meeting, the enclosed proxy will be voted by the proxy holders in accordance with their best judgment.
+The enclosed proxy, if properly executed and returned, will be voted as directed or stated on the proxy or, in the absence of such direction, for the election of the nominees as directors and each other matter on the proxy.
+If any other matters properly come before the meeting, the enclosed proxy will be voted by the proxy holders in accordance with their best judgment in their discretion.
 The Board believes that all the nominees will be available to serve as directors.
-If any nominee is unable to serve, the Board may decide to do one of two things.
-The Board may recommend a substitute nominee, or the Board may fill the vacancy later.
+If any nominee is unable to serve or for good cause will not serve, the Board may recommend a substitute nominee, or the Board may fill the vacancy later.
 The shares represented by all valid proxies may be voted for the election of a substitute if one is nominated.